The answer is around 1500 pixels longest edge. Read on if you want to find out why.

 Finding out what pixel dimensions you should use for your photography website is a difficult decision.
 Especially when it comes to your gallery or slider pages.
-And, there is not a lot of help online.
+There is not a lot of help online and some of it is misleading.

 Hopefully, you will come away from this article better armed to understand what pixel dimensions are required for a photo that will be viewed by many different devices – from the smallest mobile phone to the largest 4K television.